 One argument being floated for the continued deference to 440.34(1), is that the unconstitutional language remains on the books.
-Despite being found unconstitutional in 2016, the Florida Legislature has not gotten around to wiping the offensive language of 440.34 or 440.105 off the books.
-This is a mere housekeeping oversight rather than anything of legal consequence.
+Despite being found unconstitutional in 2016, the Florida Legislature has not gotten around to eliminating the offensive language from the statute.
+This is a mere housekeeping issue without any legal consequence.

-While Miles concerned claimant-paid attorney’s fees, Castellanos v.
+Whereas Miles concerned claimant-paid attorney’s fees, Castellanos v.
 Next Door Company, 192 So.3d 431 (Fla.
-2016), dealt with carrier-paid attorney’s fees.
+2016), addressed carrier-paid attorney’s fees.
 The Supreme Court framed the certified question as follows:

 WHETHER SECTION 440.34, FLORIDA STATUTES (2009), WHICH MANDATES A CONCLUSIVE FEE SCHEDULE FOR AWARDING ATTORNEY’S FEES TO THE CLAIMANT IN A WORKERS’ COMPENSATION CASE, IS UNCONSTITUTIONAL AS A DENIAL OF DUE PROCESS UNDER THE FLORIDA AND UNITED STATES CONSTITUTIONS.

 Under the portion of the statute addressed by the Court, insurance carriers were responsible for paying fees to Claimant’s attorneys for successfully prosecuting claims.
 The rub is that the statute limited the fee to the percentages outlined in 440.34(1).